 Learning and Growing: Committing to the long-term practice of learning and growing our analysis about power and privilege.
 Particularly in all connections with the Listings Project community.

-Remove Bias and Discrimination: Understanding that in housing and job settings, structural racism and systemic inequality can have a compounding effect, harming people with marginalized or non-dominant identities in the short and long term.
+Remove Bias and Discrimination: Understanding that in real estate, housing and job settings, structural and systemic inequality can have a compounding effect, harming people with marginalized or non-dominant identities in the short and long term.
 Thinking deeply to remove bias and discrimination from housing, hiring, and workplace practices.

 Being open to surprises and delights in every interaction.